gazebosim/docs/Tutorials/SDF/sdf_readme.md

     </inertial>
 ~~~

-We define the name of our link `left_wheel` and then defined its pose relative to the chassis(todo maybe explain the values).
-Our wheel is a cylinder but on its side so that's why we defined the orientation value as `-1.5707 0 0` which is a -90 degree rotation around the x-axis(the angles are defined in radians).
+We define the name of our link `left_wheel` and then defined its `<pose>` relative to the `chassis`, we need our wheel on the left to the back of the `chassis` so that's why we chose these values for `pose` as `-0.5 0.6 0`.
+Also our wheel is a cylinder but on its side so that's why we defined the orientation value as `-1.5707 0 0` which is a -90 degree rotation around the x-axis(the angles are defined in radians).
-Then we defined the inertial properties of the wheel the mass and the inertia matrix
+Then we defined the `inertial` properties of the wheel the `mass` and the `inertia` matrix.

+#### Left wheel visualization

 ~~~
 <visual name='visual'>